-Some special teacher assistance (Learning Resource Teacher and Learning Strategies Teacher) is provided for each school so that most students with special education needs can be helped at the home school level and be accommodated through integration into the regular classroom.
+Some special teacher assistance (Special Education Resource Teacher) is provided for each school so that most students with special education needs can be helped at the home school level and be accommodated through integration into the regular classroom.
 The Sudbury Catholic District School Board is committed to the philosophy of inclusion and integration.
 Professional development has and will continue to be provided for teachers on the philosophy and practical strategies of Universal Design and differentiated instruction so that they can continue to address the specific needs of our students in the best ways possible.

 “Linking the broad principles of Universal Design for Learning with the focused features of differentiated instruction provides the teacher with a strong foundation for selecting appropriate approaches.
 Teachers already use many instructional techniques such as: cooperative learning, project based or problem-based approaches to learning and explicit instruction that can be very compatible with the principles of universal design for learning and differentiated instruction.”
 (P. 16, Education for All, 2005)

-Pupils with more severe challenges who need intense programming may receive instruction for a period of time, self-contained or integrated special small enrolment class on a part-time or full-time basis.
-These self-contained or small enrolment forms part of a number of community schools in various locations across the system.
+Pupils with more severe challenges who need intense programming may receive instruction for a period of time, a specialized or integrated small enrolment class on a part-time or full-time basis.
+These specialized classrooms form part of a number of community schools in various locations across the system.

-In co-operation with the Sudbury Regional Hospital, the Board provides special programs and services for pupils with major physical handicaps at the Children’s Treatment Centre.
+In cooperation with the Health Sciences North, the Board provides special programs and services for pupils with major physical handicaps at the Children’s Treatment Centre.
 Visually and hearing impaired pupils may have a program provided in a community school or be referred to the provincial school.

-Students receiving Resource (Special Education Teacher for Gr.
-K-3) or Learning Strategies (Special Education Teacher for Gr.
-4-8) support, for the most part, remain in the regular classroom while under the care of both the school’s Special Education Teacher and the Classroom Teacher.
-The Special Education Teacher assists the Classroom Teacher in the development and implementation of the IEP in collaboration with parents/guardians and the student where applicable.
-At times, the student may be withdrawn from the classroom by the Special Education Teacher or other professional or paraprofessional staff for individual or small group direct support.
+Students receiving Resource support, for the most part, remain in the regular classroom while under the care of both the school’s Special Education Resource Teacher and the Classroom Teacher.
+The Special Education Resource Teacher assists the Classroom Teacher in the development and implementation of the IEP in collaboration with parents/guardians and the student where applicable.
+At times, the student may be withdrawn from the classroom by the Special Education Resource Teacher or other professional or paraprofessional staff for individual or small group direct support.

 Communication/ASD Classes (Primary, Junior & Intermediate and Secondary Level)